skylargrayson/RAFIKICGM/docs/source/cookbook/galaxycookbook.rst

 After generating your stacked data, it will be useful to explore the properties of the chosen galaxy sample.
 The output data files include metadata/galaxy_indices, which provides the indices of the selected galaxies.
 These can be used in combination with the provided galaxy catalog files to access galaxy property information.
-In the example below, we explore the properties of the galaxy sample selected for our example X-ray analysis.
-This involved match galaxy stellar masses with a resampling count of N=400.
-The configuration file settings used to generate this sample can be found at :doc:`cookbook/xraycookbook`.
+In the example below, we explore the properties of the galaxy sample selected for the quickstart configuration.
+This involved matching galaxy stellar mass distribution against an observational catalog with a resampling count of N=300.
+More details on running the pipeline can be found at :doc:`quickstart`, and the routine below is available for download as a Jupyter notebook (``Galaxy_Sample_Analysis.ipynb``) in the examples directory on Github

 .. note::
 	The matching approach to galaxy sample selection includes random selection during the resampling process, so your galaxy sample may be slightly different than the example shown here.